Samirnunes/data-science/machine_learning/model_implementation/README.md

-# Model Implementation From Zero: Linear Regression
+# Model Implementation From Scratch: Linear Regression

 ## 1) Linear Regression Model with Stochastic Gradiend Descent with Mini-Batches